Keegan Daniel

-Keegan Rhys Daniel (born 5 March 1985) is a South African rugby union player who last played for the in Super Rugby and in the Currie Cup and the in the Rugby Challenge.
+Keegan Rhys Daniel (born 5 March 1985) is a retired South African rugby union player who last played for the in Super Rugby and in the Currie Cup and the in the Rugby Challenge.
+Daniel now serves as the Head of Rugby at Kearsney College.

 Early life and education

 Born in the rural farming town of Humansdorp, Daniel started his education at Gonubie Primary before moving off to one of South Africa's best known rugby nurseries, Dale College.

 Career

 Daniel played Craven Week for the rugby team in 2003 and was recruited afterwards by the Natal Rugby Academy.

 Daniel came onto the provincial scene in the Super Rugby competition which earned him a place in the South Africa Under-21 team.
 Daniel represented them in the 2006 Under 21 Rugby World Championship in France where South Africa lost 24–13 in the final to the hosts.
 He was nominated for player of the tournament and went on to claim the South African Under-21 Player of the Year for 2006.
 He has the ability to play flanker, wing, fly-half and fullback because of his blistering speed and good kicking ability.